Professionals — particularly accountants — want to measure everything that moves.

 On top of that, B1G1 lets you connect not just with your internal team but also with customers too.

 That is amazingly powerful.
-And if you’d like to see how it impacts your business, you might want to try the new Business for Good Score.
+And if you’d like to see how it impacts your business, again you might want to try the new B1G1 Impact Assessment process.
 It’s free for you right here .
 And it’s eye-popping too.

 So … not only does B1G1 make ESG simple, it makes it so much more powerful in every sense.
 That’s why increasingly many, many businesses refer to B1G1 as their Operating System for Good.